Monmouth County, New Jersey.

 Things to Do

-View the moon, Jupiter and the Geminid meteor shower with a park ranger and the Amateur Astronomers Association.
-Dress for the weather and bring your own binoculars or telescopes.
+Join a park ranger and the Amateur Astronomers Association and see Jupiter, Orion Nebula and Auriga and Puppis star clusters.
+Dress for the weather and bring binoculars and telescopes.

 Annual events include the summer Sandy Hook Beach Concert Series, Fort Hancock Day, and the All-Women Lifeguard Tournament.